-Tindi/Udaipur (Lahaul Spiti): Hundreds of Villagers from Village Salgram, Kurched, Bhujond and Tindi swooped down on Tindi village early on Sunday morning and passed a resolution by majority to not give ‘NOC’ to 400 MW Sheli Project Company and 400 MW Raholi Project.
+Tindi/Udaipur: Hundreds of Villagers from Village Salgram, Kurched, Bhujond and Tindi swooped down on Tindi village early on Sunday morning and passed a resolution by a majority to not give ‘NOC’ to 400 MW Sheli Project Company and 400 MW Raholi Project.

-“The Lahaul Spiti district is having limited forest cover and forest is one of the major sources of livelihood for the local villagers and these project is Disaster for District Lahaul Spiti” Said Dhayan Singh Thakur, Former TAC Member & Vice Chairman Lahaul Spiti Zila Parishad.
+“The Lahaul Spiti district is having limited forest cover and the forest is one of the major sources of livelihood for the local villagers and this project is Disaster for District Lahaul Spiti,” Said Dhayan Singh Thakur, Former TAC Member & Vice Chairman Lahaul Spiti Zila Parishad.

-Puran Chand Former Up-Pradhan Tindi Panchayat blamed that the Company and Government were suppressing agitation of poor villagers by pressurizing and luring local political leaders.
+Puran Chand Former Up-Pradhan Tindi Panchayat blamed the Company and Government were suppressing the agitation of poor villagers by pressurizing and luring local political leaders.
 They alleged that the Govt and Companies were forcefully acquiring their land and forest for the project.

-The HP government renewed the Forest Right Act without approval of Ministry of Tribal Affairs, Govt. of India for which Union Tribal Minister has wrote a strong worded letter to Chief Minister of HP.
+The HP government renewed the Forest Right Act without the approval of the Ministry of Tribal Affairs, Govt. of India for which the Union Tribal Minister has written a strongly worded letter to the Chief Minister of HP.
 Though officials of Private Company claimed they faced no resistance from villagers, anti-Project protesters Bir Singh Thakur of Koraki Village narrated a different story.
 “If the government and company is happy making such claims, let it be.
 Our agitation will continue.
 We will not allow Project to cut down thousands of green trees to happen here.

-“There are many larger issues involved with the project, but our immediate concern is protection of our livelihood Environment and ecology,” said Sudershan Thakur, Convener of SPSS that has been spearheading the agitation since in 2011.
-He added that Samiti also raised this issue with President of India, Governor of Himachal Pradesh and Chief Minister of H.P. and hundreds of representation to Members of FAC of MOEF and plead for the cumulative assessment of Chinab River.
-He said that without cumulative assessment no Forest Clearance should be given to any project on Chinab River.
+“There are many larger issues involved with the project, but our immediate concern is the protection of our livelihood Environment and ecology,” said Sudershan Thakur, Convener of SPSS that has been spearheading the agitation since in 2011.
+He added that Samiti also raised this issue with the President of India, the Governor of Himachal Pradesh and Chief Minister of H.P. and hundreds of representatives to Members of FAC of MOEF and plead for the cumulative assessment of Chenab River.
+He said that without cumulative assessment no Forest Clearance should be given to any project on Chenab River.

-He blamed Govt for surpassing law and has initiated Land Acquisition proceeding without `NOC’ from Gram Sabha of concerned Panchayats.
+He blamed Govt for surpassing the law and has initiated Land Acquisition proceedings without `NOC’ from the Gram Sabha of concerned Panchayats.
 Thakur blamed